 - Limitations with respect to characterisation

-Chimeric antibodies as calibrators (standards) or positive controls offer a viable and more reliable alternative to serum based calibrators.
-Advantages of using chimeric antibody calibrators (standards) or positive controls in immunoassays are:
+Recombinant chimeric antibodies are a viable and more reliable alternative to serum based calibrators.
+Advantages in immunoassays include:

 - Chimeric antibodies can be generated in unlimited quantities and are homogeneous in specificity and affinity